-- How much do we know about EDI issues and how they translate to housing and the experiences of our tenants and staff? - To what extent are we aware of the legal and regulatory obligations in the context of EDI? - How proactive is our organisation in advancing and embedding equality, diversity and inclusion into our culture, practices and policies and to what extent do we assure ourselves of this? - Do we have a baseline for organisational strategy and performance on EDI to what extent have we assessed where the organisation is now and where it wants to be? (do we have specific plans and targets for what we want to achieve?) - To what extent do the reports submitted to board consider EDI impacts of our plans or EDI aspects of our performance?
+- How much does our board know about EDI issues and how they translate to housing and the experiences of our tenants and staff? - To what extent is our board aware of the legal & regulatory obligations in the context of EDI? - How proactive is our organisation in advancing & embedding EDI into our culture, practices and policies and to what extent does our board assure themselves on this? - Does the board have a baseline for organisational strategy and performance on EDI to what extent have we assessed where the organisation is now and where it wants to be?
+(Do we have specific plans and targets for what we want to achieve?) - To what extent do the reports submitted to board consider EDI impacts of our plans or EDI aspects of our performance?
 To what extent do we ask the right questions to assure ourselves of fair impact of our decisions?